jrjones/blog.jrj.org/pages/what-i-use.md

   caption: "JRJ's Home Office, 2015"
 ---

 As the “resident geek advisor” to most of my friends and family, I get a lot of questions about what tools and tech I use and recommend.
 Inspired by [Paul Thurrott’s “What I Use” series](http://www.thurrott.com/tag/what-i-use), I decided to document everything I use on a daily basis in one handy place.
-(Current as of mid-February 2016.)
+(Current as of late November 2016.)

 (Click on each section to expand.)